+H 2.5 \

-H 3.5 REVISED All lactating cattle must be mobility scored at least four times a year by a mobility scorer registered with the Register of Mobility Scorers (ROMS) and the results recorded in the VHWP.
+All lactating cattle must be mobility scored at least four times a year by a registered mobility scorer and the results recorded in the VHWP.

-As a target, the annual average prevalence of lameness in the herd should be no more than 15% for mobility score 2.
+(j) As a target, the annual average prevalence of lameness in the herd should be no more than 15% for score 2.